circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 - [Ruby](#ruby)

 If your language is not listed,
-CircleCI also maintains a wizard you can use to create a custom image.
+CircleCI also maintains a [Dockerfile Wizard](https://github.com/circleci-public/dockerfile-wizard) you can use to create a custom image.
-See the [Dockerfile Wizard]({{ site.baseurl }}/2.0/custom-images/#circleci-dockerfile-wizard) section of the Using Custom-Built Docker Images document for instructions.

 #### Language Image Variants